macfluffy/StockTycoon/readme.md

         pip install rich
         pip install pyfiglet

+3. Once installed launch the game

+        python stockTycoon.py

 ## About

 This repository contains the following scripts:

-- draftingGame.py
+- stockTycoon.py

         This is the top level script.
 Execute this file to play the game.

-- classes.py
+- stockTyGameEngine.py

-        This is the game engine, containing all the class templates that is imported into draftingGame.py.
+        This is the game engine, containing all the class templates that is imported into stockTycoon.py.

 - stockCatalogue.py